erictraut/mypy_issues/tc_topics.md

 # What does it mean for a method in a non-Protocol, non-ABC class to be marked `abstractmethod`?

 # How should `Any | T` be treated?
 Should it be reduced to `Any`?
 Treated as irreducible?

+# Are byte or raw strings allowed for type annotations?
+How about f-strings?

+# Is `type[Self]` allowed in a metaclass?

+# What expression forms are allowed ane disallowed in type annotations?
+What about string concatenation?

+# What type should the synthesized `get` method return for a TypedDict?

+# More generally, how should all of the synthesized methods work in TypedDict?